 The Department of Mathematics coordinates the math placement exam, which is called "ALEKS PPL."
 To take this online placement test, you will log in through the Math Department's ALEKS PPL Math Placement Test page, where you will find instructions and answers to frequently asked questions.

 Math is the only placement test that you can take more than once.
 When you complete the test, your score will appear on the screen.
 If you are satisfied with the result, you will enroll in the course that you qualify for.
 If you are not satisfied with the result, you can study the material that gave you difficulty by accessing the Preparation and Learning Module and then you can take the test again to try to earn a higher placement.
 There is a 24-hour waiting period between the first and second attempts.
 Between the second and third attempts, you will be required to engage in the Learning Module for a minimum of 5 hours before you can log in and test again.
-If you wish to test a fourth or fifth time, contact the Math Department for permission and a password.
 Taking the test multiple times is an option, not a requirement.

 All incoming freshmen are required to take the ALEKS PPL Math Placement Exam regardless of academic background, dual credit, any Advanced Placement (AP) scores and AP credit, or any International Baccalaureate (IB) scores and IB credit.
 There are no exceptions.
-If you are a new freshman, you must take the math placement test.
-You should then discuss with your academic advisor whether you should enroll in a math class for your degree requirements or whether you should enroll in some other QR class.
+Are you going to be a new freshman?
+Then you must take the math placement test.
+You should then discuss with your academic advisor whether you need to enroll in a math class for your degree requirements or whether you can enroll in some other QR class.

-Transfer students are required to take the ALEKS PPL Math Placement Test only if you plan to enroll in a 'Calculus I' class or in a math class lower than Calculus I. If you're a transfer student who will NOT be enrolling in Calc I or in a lower-level math class, then you don't need to take the math placement test.
+Transfer students are required to take the ALEKS PPL Math Placement Test only if you plan to enroll in a 'Calculus I' class or in a math class lower than Calculus I (e.g., algebra, precalculus).
+If you're a transfer student who will NOT be enrolling in Calc I or in a lower-level math class, then you don't need to take the math placement test.